NextFaze/NFURLConnection/README.md

-T2URLConnection
+NFURLConnection
 ===============

-T2URLConnection - basic framework for sending network requests and parsing responses
+NFURLConnection - basic framework for sending network requests and parsing responses

-T2URLConnection has a similar architecture to NSURLConnection, but with extra features:
+NFURLConnection has a similar architecture to NSURLConnection, but with extra features:
 * an NSOperationQueue to control concurrent network requests, set up dependencies, and priorities etc.
 * constructs query part of url request from given parameters
 * automatically decode XML and JSON responses.